Crikey! The Westland Whirlwind. Its development and production.

 Peregrine Production Sixteen pre-production Peregrines were built, five of these were "Peregrine II" models that rotated in the opposite direction.
 This was followed by a production run of 286 Peregrines, making a total of 302 Peregrines of all types.

 ¹ There is a suggestion that Supermarine deliberately slowed down some of their production to keep the factory "full" so that it would not be asked to switch over to Whirlwind production.
-See the book "Spitfire Postscript" by CR Russell, page 27. ² Some of the testing of the second prototype was done by the famous test-pilot AE Clouston because Harald Penrose was sick (a sickness that started after Penrose cut his hand on exposed bolts in the Whirlwind cockpit).
+See the book "Spitfire Postscript" by CR Russell, page 27. ² Some of the testing of the second prototype was done by the famous test-pilot AE Clouston because Westland's test-pilot, Harald Penrose, was sick (a sickness that started after Penrose cut his hand on exposed bolts in the Whirlwind cockpit).
 Clouston's flight to Boscombe Down in the aircraft was marred by a malfunction of the undercarriage indicators.
 During his test flying, he claimed to have encountered a Messerschmitt Bf110 flying over the UK (this was in the summer of 1939 before war was declared).
 He liked the Whirlwind but said he would have prefered to be in a Spitfire or Hurricane in combat.
 Clouston's account of testing the Whirlwind can be found in his autobiography "The Dangerous Skies".
-In his autobiography, "Adventure with Fate", Harald Penrose expresses an opinion that Clouston glossed-over the many issues with the Whirlwind in his official reports.
+In his own autobiography, "Adventure with Fate", Harald Penrose expresses an opinion that Clouston glossed-over the many issues with the Whirlwind in his official reports.
 Penrose says it was as a result of Clouston's enthusiastic report on the Whirlwind that the Air Ministry ordered an additional 200 (taking the total on order at that time to 400). ³ The table is in Figure 15 in the Journal of the Aeronautical Society, Paper no 2018/19. by Brian Brinkworth.
 "On the planning of British aircraft production for the Second World War and reference to James Connolly".
 A table of the actual delivery dates can be found in A Crawford and PH Listemann's "Westland Whirlwind Mk I" (see sources list below). ⁴ For example the photo on page 123 of Niall Corduroy's book. ⁵ An unfortunate typo on page 33 of Victor Bingham's book "Whirlwind - The Westland Whirlwind Fighter" (see sources below) made the date a year earlier.
 This has regrettably made its way into later articles about the Whirlwind. ⁶ In another article, Matt Bearman goes on to say that the failure of the Rolls-Royce Vulture engine was due to the same transonic drag effect, although in that case, it was the length of the propeller blade, rather than its thickness, that caused the issue.
-The poor performance of the Bristol Hercules on the Lerwick and the less-than-expected speed of some versions of Hercules on the Beaufighter may have the same root cause. ⁸ Petter came up with a modified "bulged" elevator that fixed the dangerous longitidinal stability problem that affected the Spitfire from the Mk V onward due to increasing weight in the fuselage (see chapter 21 of Jeffrey Quill's "Spitfire - A Test Pilot's Story").
-Westland were also involved in the development of the folding wing for the Seafire Mk III. ⁹ Mentioned in the article "The F.9/40 Prototypes" by Morgan and Shacklady in their "Twentyfirst Profile" magazine (Volume 2 Number 14).
-The same issue as their article on the Whirlwind.
+The poor performance of the Bristol Hercules on the Lerwick and the less-than-expected speed of some versions the Beaufighter with Hercules engines may have the same root cause. ⁷ Richard A Frank's book on the Whirlwind (see sources below), states that only the first three production aircraft (P6966-68) had the hydraulic firing system (see page 36 of his book).
+However, the official Air Ministry Pilot's Notes (AP 1709A) lists the first four aircraft (P6966-P6969) as having the hydraulic system. ⁸ Petter came up with a modified "bulged" elevator that fixed the dangerous stability problem that affected the Spitfire from the Mk V onward due to increasing weight in the fuselage (see chapter 21 of Jeffrey Quill's "Spitfire - A Test Pilot's Story").
+Westland were also involved in the development of the folding wing for the Seafire Mk III. ⁹ Mentioned in the article "The F.9/40 Prototypes" by Morgan and Shacklady in their "Twentyfirst Profile" magazine, (Volume 2 Number 14. the same issue as their article on the Whirlwind.
 Also mentioned in Derek N James "Westland Aircraft Since 1915".
 After the war, Westland developments in equipment for high-altitude flying were separated off into the "Normalair" company.

 Most books and articles on the Whirlwind do not take advantage of the new information made available by the opening up of the public archives from the 1990s onwards; likewise, they do not include the revelation in the understanding of the issues with the Whirlwind's propellers first revealed by the research of Matt Bearman in 2017.
 By far the best book currently available on the Whirlwind is Niall Corduroy's "Whirlwind - Westland's Enigmatic Fighter".
 It is available for both Kindle and Kobo e-readers.